kmartenczuk/python_console/README.md

     conn0.close()
     return 0
 ```
-The application helps in mass export of values from CSV files to static tables.
+The application helps in data export from CSV files to static tables.

 Best Regards